Won-hwa Hong

 Won-hwa Hong (Korean: 홍원화) is an engineer, professor, and university administrator in South Korea.
-As a professor in the Department of Architectural and Civil Engineering at Kyungpook National University (KNU), he took office as the 19th President of KNU, South Korea’s largest national university, in 2020.He has also served as the President of the Korean Council for University Education since April 2022.
+As a professor in the Department of Architectural and Civil Engineering at Kyungpook National University (KNU), he took office as the 19th President of KNU, South Korea’s largest national university, in 2020.
+He has also served as the President of the Korean Council for University Education since April 2022.

 Early life and education

-Hong was born in Yecheon-gun, Gyeongsangbuk-do, South Korea, and later moved to Daegu.
+Hong was born in Yecheon-gun, North Gyeongsang Province, South Korea, and later moved to Daegu.
 After graduating from Kyungwon High School in Daegu, he landed the Department of Architectural Engineering at Kyungpook National University in 1982.

 Post-graduate education and career

 Upon graduating from KNU, Hong received his master's and doctoral degrees in Engineering from Waseda University, Japan, and returned to Korea to be appointed as a professor at his alma mater, Kyungpook National University.

 Subsequently, he served as the Dean of the Office of External Relations, Dean of the Office of Industry-University Cooperation, and Dean of the College of Engineering.
 He was inaugurated as President of Kyungpook National University on October 21, 2020..
 Following his inauguration, the slogan “Bringing Back KNU Pride and Glory” (다시 뜨겁게, 다시 자랑스럽게!) was added to the existing university slogans.

 On January 26, 2022, he was elected as the 26th President of the Korean Council for University Education.